-'''

-int (init_session)(struct passwd pwd, char user_env[],
+int (\init\session)(struct passwd \pwd, char \\user\env\out[]);

-const char errstr);

-'''

 The init\session() function is called before sudo sets up the execution environment for the command.
-It is run in the parent sudo process before any user-ID or group-ID changes.
+It is run in the parent sudo process and before any uid or gid changes.
 This can be used to perform session setup that is not supported by command\info, such as opening the PAM session.
-The close() function can be used to tear down the session that was opened by init\session().
+The close() function can be used to tear down the session that was opened by init session.